vitaly-t/pg-promise/README.md

 I do free support here and on [StackOverflow](https://stackoverflow.com/questions/tagged/pg-promise).

-And if you want to help this project, I can accept Bitcoin - `1yki7MXMkuDw8qqe5icVdh1GJZSQSzKZp`.
+And if you want to help this project, I can accept Bitcoin: `1yki7MXMkuDw8qqe5icVdh1GJZSQSzKZp`

 # Documentation